 Patents in the U.S. are issued to the party that is first to invent the claimed invention.
 Since patent applications in the U.S. are maintained in secrecy until patents issue, PDL cannot be certain that it was the first inventor of the inventions covered by its pending patent applications or that it was the first to file patent applications for such inventions.

 The patent positions of biotechnology firms generally are highly uncertain and involve complex legal and factual questions.
-No consistent policy has emerged regarding the breadth of claims in biotechnology patents, and patents of biotechnology products are uncertain so that even issued patents may later be modified or revoked by the PTO or the courts in proceedings instituted by third parties.
-Moreover, the issuance of a patent in one country does not assure the issuance of a patent with similar claims in another country and claim interpretation and infringement laws vary among countries, so the extent of any patent protection may vary in different territories.
+No consistent policy has emerged regarding the validity and scope of claims in biotechnology patents, and courts have issued varying interpretations in the recent past, and legal standards concerning validity, scope and interpretation of claims in biotechnology patents may continue to evolve.
+Even issued patents may later be modified or revoked by the PTO, EPO or the courts in proceedings instituted by third parties.
+Moreover, the issuance of a patent in one country does not assure the issuance of a patent with similar claims in another country and claim interpretation and infringement laws vary among countries, so the extent of any patent protection is uncertain and may vary in different countries.